What is Pulse?

 We will follow a federally mandated environmental review known as the National Environmental Policy Act (NEPA) process to identify and evaluate potential impacts to the natural and built environment.
 Using the study findings and public input, Pace will select the final station locations and begin detailed design.

-Though the schedule for the Dempster Line is pending grant funding and is subject to change, construction is currently anticipated to begin in 2019 with service launching in 2020.
+Though the schedule for the Dempster Line is pending grant funding and is subject to change, construction is currently anticipated to begin in 2021.
 Stakeholder and public outreach is ongoing throughout the study process.
 Learn more about the process and schedule.

 How can I get involved in the Pulse Dempster Line Project?